 Charge Too Much

-The question of pricing is always a tricky one, and usually it’s a case of finding a balance, but that balance can be hard to come by.
+The question of pricing is always a tricky one for your business, and usually it’s a case of finding a balance, but that balance can be hard to come by.
 Part of the problem here is that, usually, the only way to be certain on what the balance is is to go through a trial and error sequence – and in the process, you might well find yourself with some annoyed customers.
 Worse still, you might find yourself having no customers at all.
 So what can you do about this, and how can you minimize the damage to your business, and the loss of customers?

 Put simply, you need to spend a lot of time on the research and pricing analysis stage before you try to charge your customers anything specific.
 By carrying out decent, complete analyses of other, similar products offered by your rivals and others, you can hope to gain a more complete image of what it is that people are expecting to pay for what.
 With that image under your belt, you can then make much more sensible decisions with regard to pricing on the whole.
 You might still need to play around with it a little, but hopefully you will be much closer to the mark the first time.

 Yes, you need to turn a profit in any business venture to succeed long-term.
 But that depends as much on not alienating your customers in the first place as it does on ensuring that you are charging enough to keep afloat.
 Both are important – and again we can see why it might be so necessary to find that balancing act.

 Fail To Be Professional